ShkredovDmitriy/ds-webpack-5-starter-js/README.md

 ```

 #### FTP Deploy
-You can upload build files to the server using ftp deploy, specify ftp settings in the file .env.
+You can upload build files to the server using ftp deploy, specify ftp settings in .env file.
 ```
 npm run deploy
 ```